OliveIsLazy/Project-1.3/How to: GitHub.md

 #### Black Tool Bar

-Icon: GitHub's homepage, appearance differs whether you're signed in or not.
+- Icon: GitHub's homepage, appearance differs whether you're signed in or not.

-Search bar: To find new projects by repository name.
+- Search bar: To find new projects by repository name.
 Search options can be configured on the search page.

-Pull requests: Shows all pull requests relevant to you. *(stub)*
+- Pull requests: Shows all pull requests relevant to you. *(stub)*

-Issues: Shows all issues relevant to you. *(stub)*
+- Issues: Shows all issues relevant to you. *(stub)*

-Marketplace: Apps that modify GitHub.
+- [Marketplace](https://help.github.com/articles/about-github-marketplace/): Apps that modify GitHub.
 Your apps can be viewed at settings> delevoper settings

-Explore: Search for sets of repositories that have a joining theme i.e. artificial learning.
+- Explore: Search for sets of repositories that have a joining theme i.e. artificial learning.

+- The bell icon: Clicking on it takes you to a page showing all notifications while hovering over it shows you recent ones.

-The + dropdown menu: for creating new or importing old content i.e. repositories, issues.
+- The + dropdown menu: for creating new or importing old content i.e. repositories, issues.

-The avatar dropdown menu: regular profile settings.
+- The avatar dropdown menu: regular profile settings.

 #### Signing up and your Profile Page

+Your account must be verified before you can use it.
 Your chosen email can be hidden from public view.

-Your account must be verified before using.

 Emails are used for keeping you updated about changes made to your repos or the repos you follow.
 The extent your email is used can be changed in your user settings.

 Your profile essentially three sections: personal information, your repos and your contributions.

-There are 5 tabs on your profile: Overview, Repos, Stars, Followers and Following.
+There are also 5 tabs on your profile: Overview, Repos, Stars, Followers and Following.

-  - Stars are GitHub's equivelant to likes
+  - Stars: GitHub's equivelant to likes

   - Following and followers is similar to twitter's setup.

 This page is mostly self explanitory.
 Tinker around yourself if you're that interested!

-#### Searching for new projects *(stub)*
+#### Searching for new projects

-Basic Search.

-Advanced Search.

-Cheat Sheet.
+To quickly go to the [home search page](https://github.com/search?utf8=%E2%9C%93&q=&type=), click the search bar and press enter.
+Or if you already have a keyword or phrase in mind, type it in and press enter (make sure the search bar doesn't have "This repository" to the left of it). *(stub)*

+If you're searching for something specific, you'll be taken the a results page with basic search configuration to the left.

+You can choose which of the 6 categories you want your keyphrase to check a match against: repositories, code, commits, issues, wikis and users.
+Below the six categories you can narrow down your search by selecting which coding language you want your result to show.

+At the bottom of the basic search configuration are two links: Advanced search and cheat sheet.
+Advance search shows up below the search bar on the search home page accompanied by prefixes, which is the cheat sheet.

+Advanced search is highly customisable, allowing you narrow down results based on all parameters i.e. number of stars, code file extensions, time updated, location and even file size.

+The cheat sheet allows you to use advanced search by typing shortcuts into the search bar.
+For example, to find repos associated with the word cat and have greater than 100 stars, you can type `cat stars:>100`.

 #### Interacting with others *(stub)*

 You can [mention](https://help.github.com/articles/basic-writing-and-formatting-syntax/#mentioning-people-and-teams) others in posts you make.
 Mentions are indicated using @.
 For example, to mention me you would type `@OliveIsLazy`.
 This will give me a notifcation that allows me to see what you mentioned me in.

+Issues can also be used to interact with other people as you can have multiple comments on an issue, [as such](https://github.com/yenchenlin/DeepLearningFlappyBird/issues/8).
+The same applies to [pull requests](https://github.com/yenchenlin/DeepLearningFlappyBird/pull/14), meaning messaging apps may be redundant when using GitHub as long as the contributors regularly check for new notifications and respond to them timely.

 ### Using GitHub